My audio doesn’t seem to be working

 - Click on the Update tab, then click on Update Now.
 This will install the latest version of Java.

+About 100 people can see and hear what is happening in the virtual “classroom”.
+All have access to the Chat box and can send messages to the Moderators and/or the entire class.
 Up to 6 people can talk and be seen via webcam at the same time.
-The webcam will focus on the person who is talking.
+The large picture in the video window will show the person who is talking.
 A Moderator can “pass the mic” to a person to include their voice in the conversation, but only 6 can be talking at the same time.
 One way to regulate this is for people to “raise their hand” if they want to speak.
+The default simultaneous talkers may be set to 3.
+To increase this to 6, click on Tools, Audio then Maximum Simultaneous Talkers and change that from 3 to 6.
+Do the same with Maximum Simultaneous Cameras, to change that to 6.
+The Moderator can control which camera displays on the big screen by clicking on Tools, Video, and check Make Video Follow Moderator Focus.
+Then whichever webcam window the Moderator clicks on will show on the big screen.